adamalmonte/quickbs/README.md

 # quickbs
-Command line tool I created for personal use, to create a Bootstrap 3 boilerplate from the command line.
+A node package I created for personal use, to create a Bootstrap 3 boilerplate from the command line.

 ### Usage
 	> $ quickbs

-Will create a boilerplate in the current working directory, in a folder titled "quickbs".
+will create a boilerplate in the current working directory, in a folder titled "quickbs".

 	> $ quickbs *[directory name]*

-Will create a boilerplate in the directory specified.
+will create a boilerplate in the directory specified.

 The npm package [mkdirp](https://github.com/substack/node-mkdirp) is a dependency.
 This allows the user-specified directory to be created even if it is nested inside one or more directories that do not exist yet.